By Siobhan Groves, CF-SLP

 Be mindful of coughing.
 Your cough is designed to keep you healthy, so develop an awareness of when it is necessary and when it is not.
 Singers and other professional voice users must treat their voice with care at all times.
 Develop healthy habits around coughing and throat clearing and gain one more tool for use in preserving the health of your instrument.

+your physician.
 Siobhan Groves is a voice & swallowing specialist who sees patients in our SouthPark office.
 Are you looking for voice & swallowing care?
 Call 704-295-3000 to make an appointment.
-You can also request an appointment online or through myCEENTAchart.